 As the lockdown restrictions are slowly starting to be lifted around the world, airlines and tour operators have suggested UK holidaymakers may be able to take a holiday abroad this summer.

-Ryanair has said it plans to restart 40% of flights from 1 July, while Lasminute.com is selling holidays to all over Europe departing in June.
-Some European countries, such as Greece, have started to open up their beaches, with hotels to follow on 1 June.
-There have also been suggestions of air bridges that would allow UK travellers to access certain European countries.
+British Airways, Easyjet and Ryanair have announced plans to restart international flights in July, while Lastminute.com is selling holidays to all over Europe departing in June.
+Italy has reopened its borders and other European countries, such as Greece, have announced plans to do the same later this month.
+There have also been suggestions that air bridges to popular destinations, including Portugal, could be in place within weeks, allowing UK travellers to access certain European countries.

-Yet, UK government ministers have several times suggested that holidays abroad this summer are unlikely.
+Yet, TUI has cancelled all holidays in June, P&O Cruises won’t sail again until October at the earliest and the The Foreign and Commonwealth Office (FCO) continues to indefinitely advise against all non-essential travel.
 The introduction of 14-day quarantine for holidaymakers returning to the UK also seems to make a week in the sun impractical, while many countries still have a ban on entry from UK nationals.
-The Foreign and Commonwealth Office (FCO) also continues to indefinitely advise against all non-essential travel.

 For award-winning investigations, unbiased reviews and advice, plus access to legal advice, find out more about Which?
 Travel.